kodekloudhub/certified-kubernetes-administrator-course/docs/11-Install-Kubernetes-the-kubeadm-way/05-Practice-Test-Deploy-Kubernetes-Cluster-using-Kubeadm.md

   - Take me to [Practice Test](https://kodekloud.com/topic/practice-test-deploy-a-kubernetes-cluster-using-kubeadm/)

+If you have an Apple M1 or M2 (Apple Silicon) machine, then please follow the separate instructions [here](../../apple-silicon/README.md).

 # Solutions for practice test - Install Using Kubeadm

   1. Install the kubeadm, kubelet and kubectl packages at exact version 1.24.0 on the controlplane and node01.